-These instructions altogether are more than 80% of all instructions executed in the suite of benchmark programs (see the appendix for full details of the benchmark programs and the frequencies of all instructions)
+These instructions altogether are more than 80% of all instructions executed in the suite of benchmark programs1.
 To improve the performance, the effort should be spent on improving these instructions.

 Let the shorthand notation of push/pop be

 '''

 push x is

 sp+1->sp

 x->mW(sp)

 pop x is

 mR(sp)->x

 sp-1->sp

 '''